esi-neuroscience/syncopy/doc/source/tutorials/welch.rst

 The shape is as expected:

-* The `time` axis contains two entries, one per trial, because by default there is no trial averaging (`cfg.keeptrials` is `True`).
+* The `time` axis contains two entries, one per trial, because by default there is no trial averaging (`keeptrials` is `True`).
 With trial averaging, there would only be a single entry here.
-* The `taper` axis will always have size 1 for Welch, even for multi-tapering, as taper averaging must be active for Welch (`cfg.keeptapers` must be `False`), as explained in the function documentation.
+* The `taper` axis will always have size 1 for Welch, even for multi-tapering, as taper averaging must be active for Welch (`keeptapers` must be `False`), as explained in the function documentation.
-* The size of the frequency axis (`freq`, 512 here), i.e., the frequency resolution, depends on the signal length of the input windows and is thus a function of the input signal, `cfg.t_ftimwin`, `cfg.toi`, and potentially other settings (like a `foilim`, i.e. a frequency selection).
+* The size of the frequency axis (`freq`, 512 here), i.e., the frequency resolution, depends on the signal length of the input windows and is thus a function of the input signal, `t_ftimwin`, `toi`, and potentially other settings (like a `foilim`, i.e. a frequency selection).
 * The channels are unchanged, as we receive one result per channel.